ISS-SOA/shoryuken_play/README.md

 # Shoryuken Play

-A simple demonstration of the Shoryuken worker asynchronously processing job requests from a Sinatra web application.
+A simple demonstration of the Shoryuken worker asynchronously processing job requests from a Sinatra web application, and updating a DynamoDB table.

 ## Configuration

-To run this app locally, you must get an AWS account, setup an IAM user, and give it full privileges to write to SQS.
+To run this app locally, you must get an AWS account, setup an IAM user, and give it full privileges for SQS and DynamoDB.
+Notice that the `Rakefile` has convenient tasks to create your SQS queue and DynamoDB table!

 1. Copy the `config/config_env.example.rb` file into `config/config_env.rb`
 2. Add your AWS IAM user credentials to `config_env.rb`
+3. Create the SQS queue using: `$ rake queue:create`
+4. Create the DynamoDB table using: `$rake db:migrate`

 ## Running